• Skip to primary navigation

 Once the bags are full, seal them and lie them flat on a baking sheet.

-Freeze them this way until solid, then remove the baking sheet and stack the flat, frozen bags any way you wish in the freezer.
+Freeze your delicious broth this way in a freezer bag until solid, then remove the baking sheet and stack the flat, frozen bags any way you wish in the freezer.

 Mug with chicken bone broth and parsley flakes.